OXID-eSales/developer_documentation/development/modules_components_themes/module/using_twig_in_module_templates.rst

                         └── extensions
                             └── // <- special location for templates that extend other templates

-    is reserved for template extensions (see :ref:`extending-existing-templates`) and as such is not recommended to be used for registration of original (non-extending) module templates.
+   Do not use it to register original (non-extending) :emphasis:`module` templates.

 .. _extending-existing-templates: